AStcherbinine/pyRT_DISORT/builddocs/examples/phase_function/plot_fit_asymmetry_parameter.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 29-33

-With this asymmetry parameter we can construct a Henyey-Greenstein phase function from this asymmetry.
+We can construct a Henyey-Greenstein phase function from this asymmetry parameter.
 Let's do this, multiply by 4*pi since the Henyey-Greenstein phase function is normalized to 1, and see how well it matches the original phase function.